-If you bake a lot, then this Miracle Pan Release recipe is a must have item in your pantry!
-It’s so much cheaper than using cooking spray, it works better and there are no chemical fumes!
+If you bake a lot, then this Miracle Pan Release recipe is a must-have item in your pantry!
+It’s so much cheaper than using cooking spray, and it works better with no chemical fumes!
 It does not leave the icky weird, black residue on the edges of your pans like cooking spray and it makes clean up a breeze!

 To be honest, I have never been a fan of cooking spray.
-Although I often list that as an option in the recipes I share (because I know so many people use it), I usually do it the old-fashioned way and coat my bakeware with shortening/butter or line it with parchment paper or I use my trusty Silpat.
+Although I often list that as an option in the recipes I share, I usually do it the old-fashioned way.
+I coat my bakeware with shortening/butter, or line it with parchment paper.
+Most of the time, I use my trusty Silpat.
 Don’t get me wrong, I have used cooking spray in the past – and I’m not knocking you if you use it!
 Personally, I try to stay away from it now.
 I hate the residue it leaves on my pots/pans and bakeware – and let’s be honest, it can be hard as heck to get off of your stuff.
-I have had to trash countless nice baking pans because I have used cooking spray on them.
+I have had to trash countless baking pans because of using cooking spray on them.
 Remember I said I’m a cheap-o?!
 I hate wasting money like that!

 Seriously, this stuff is amazing.
 Nothing sticks!
 It’s easy to keep on hand with stuff you probably already have in your pantry (only three ingredients!) – and you can easily make more or less just by remembering to keep the proportions equal!
 In the recipe I share, I used a half of a cup of each ingredient – which fills a half-pint sized mason jar.
 If you don’t bake as much, you may only want to use a quarter of a cup of each ingredient.